How to Assemble and Install Your Wood Heater Cover

 For any wall /section longer than 50", 2 or more segments will be joined together to make any length required.

-If your floor is wood or tile it is suggested to lay a blanket or something soft down on the floor first to protect the heater cover from scratches.
+It is suggested that you lay a blanket or something soft down on the floor first to protect the heater cover from scratches.

 If your heater cover is less than 50" long Skip to step 4.